 He put forth the vision of zero waste.
-It is not simplistic fixes such as “zero landfilling”.
+It is not simplistic fixes such as “zero landfilling.”
 Or “100-percent recycling.”
-Rather, the Zero Waste movement is a journey.
+Instead, the Zero Waste movement is a journey.
 It is not about jars worth of trash.
 Or completely plastic-free consumption.
 Instead, it is changing the design of how we interact with materials.
-First, it uses less resources.
-Next it eliminates toxic materials.
-Then it builds things to last.
-Lastly, they reuse, recycle or compost.
-Currently, he is the executive director of Eco-Cycle International.
-They help communities become zero waste.
+First, it uses fewer resources.
+Next, it eliminates toxic materials.
+Then, it builds things to last.
+Lastly, they reuse, recycle, or compost.
+These principles govern the zero waste movement we know today.

 For those who scroll social media and blog sites, check out Jonathan Levy.
 He is a lifestyle blogger and zero waste supply chain consultant.
 Levy blogs with as much fervor as female bloggers.
 He constantly talks about the importance of thinking of the environment before convenience’s sake.
+He is worth imitating.

-It is evident that women are the main stakeholders in the zero waste movement.
-But it doesn’t mean that men don’t care about the environment.
-They mostly do not care to show their efforts on social media.
-They prefer to do it without seeking affirmation from others.
+Men have always been a part of the zero waste lifestyle movement.
+Women may be the main stakeholders in the zero waste movement, but men has long been in the same journey.
+Saying that the movement is feminist only adds turmoil and supports notions that are biased and insufficient.
 Also, some of the male zero wasters are the very pioneers of the movement since its inception in 1996.
 They are activists, scientists, store owners, bloggers, and men from all walks of life.